 After only two weeks of marijuana being legally available in Nevada, the state has declared a state of emergency:

 Their supply can’t meet demand and is running extremely low.
-The issue lies
+Therefore, the issue lies

-within the states lack of distributors who are licensed to sell marijuana.
+within the lack of the state of distributors who are licensed to sell marijuana.

-Governor, Brian Sandoval, recently announced the state of emergency, allowing officials to
+Governor, Brian Sandoval, recently announced the state of emergency.
+So, it is allowing officials to

 focus on new rules that could fix this problem before it gets worse, according to Fox News.